Skip to main content

 Limestone, anorthosite, quartzite, dunite, and most other rocks contain minerals.
 Some, less common rocks, however contain virtually no minerals.
 Examples include as pumice, which is almost entirely volcanic glass, and coal, which is mostly organic materials.

-This page titled 1.3: Elements, Minerals, and Rocks is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.3: Elements, Minerals, and Rocks is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?